qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 Hopefully his registry is still available when you're reading this document.
 If not you'll have to find out how to build `tiller` for ARM yourself.

-So, to initialize Helm with an appropriate backend image:
+To initialize Helm with an appropriate backend image:

 ```
 helm init --service-account tiller --tiller-image=jessestuart/tiller:v2.16.7